YOU vs. YOU.

 The beauty of this event comes down to two simple questions: Did you claim a green dot (finish)?
 And what are you gonna do to finish the job, if you didn’t?
 How many events can you attempt, not finish, and go back for a second crack at it in the same year?
 Not many.
 How many events can you do around your schedule?
 Not many.
 How many events can you do and not see another human all day?
 Not many.
 How many events are gonna push you the way Crusher will?
 NOT MANY.

 It’s YOU vs. YOU.
 Get ready.

 Total Adventure.
 No course markings.
 In fact, no course.
 Your mission, should you choose to accept it, is to capture as many checkpoints, as fast as you can, and return to basecamp.
 Teams decide where they go and how they get there.
 Checkpoints can be captured in any order.
 Navigation by GPS unit, map reading, and orientation skills will benefit you greatly.
 We consider the Team Adventure to favor the thinking man and woman.

 All event participants are required to know the self-supported ethos, take photos at checkpoints and to abide by the rules.
 GPS is mandatory.
 The course is not marked.
-Required gear lists are provided, may be updated prior to the race, and are considered mandatory.
-Failure to pass gear check will result in DQ.
-All items (yes, even the snorkel) are required.
+Recommended gear lists are provided and may be updated prior to the race.